elimisteve/website/app/_includes/homepage/pitch.md

 And we do it for your freedom, not to become rich.

-The idea is to create a CyberFoundation to protect the ideology of what is IndieHosting, and then everybody is libre to become an IndieHoster.

 <img class="image featured" src="/images/logo-full-black.svg" alt="IndieHosters"/>

 ### We plan to offer hosting for all free and open source software.